-By definition, abnormal pressure is any geo-pressure that is different from the established normal trend for the given area and depth.
-In this article we will introduce the major 6 causes of abnormal pressure while drilling.
-Also in the following articles we will discuss its prediction and more.
+By definition, abnormal pore pressure is any geo-pressure different from the established trend for the given area and depth.
+This article will introduce the six significant causes of abnormal pressure while drilling.
+Also, in the following articles, we will discuss its prediction and more.

 Pressure may be

-- greater than normal, which has been termed geo-pressured, super-pressured, or simply abnormal pressured.
+- greater than average, termed geo-pressured, super-pressured, or abnormal pressure.

-Subnormal pressures present few direct well control problems.
-However, subnormal pressures do cause many drilling and well planning problems.
-For clarity, the term abnormal pressure will identify the pressures greater than normal.
+Subnormal pressures present few direct well-control problems.
+However, subnormal pressures do cause many drilling and well-planning problems.
+For clarity, abnormal pore pressure will identify more significant pressures than usual.

 What Is The Formation Pressure

-Formation pressure is the presence of the fluids in the pore spaces of the rock matrix.
+Formation pressure is the fluids’ presence in the rock matrix’s pore spaces.
 These fluids are typically oil, gas, or salt water.
 The overburden stress is created by the weight of the overlying rock matrix and the fluid-filled pores.
 The rock matrix stress is the overburden stress less the formation pressure.

 What Is The Normal Formation Pressure

-Normal formation pressure is equal to the hydrostatic pressure of the native formation fluids.
-In most cases, the fluids vary from fresh water with a density of 8.33 Ib/gal'(0.433 psi/ft) to salt water with a density of 9.0 lb/gal (0.465 psi/ft).
-However, some field reports indicate instances when the normal formation fluid density was greater than 9.0 lb/gal.
-Regardless of the fluid density, the normal pressure formation can be considered as an open hydraulic system where pressure can easily be communicated throughout.
+Normal formation pressure equals the hydrostatic pressure of the native formation fluids.
+In most cases, the fluids vary from fresh water with a density of 8.33 Ib/gal'(0.433 psi/ft) to salt water with a 9.0 lb/gal (0.465 psi/ft).
+However, some field reports indicate instances when the normal formation fluid density was more significant than 9.0 lb/gal.
+Regardless of the fluid density, the average pressure formation can be considered an open hydraulic system where pressure can easily be communicated.

 The Relation Between Entrapment & Abnormal Pressure

 Abnormal formations do not have the freedom of pressure communications.
 If they did, the high pressures would rapidly dissipate and revert to normal pressures.
-Therefore, a pressure entrapment mechanism must be present before abnormal pressures can be generated and maintained.
-Fertl and Timko listed several of the more common entrapment seals throughout the world (Table 1).
+Therefore, a pressure entrapment mechanism must be present before abnormal pore pressures can be generated and maintained.
+Fertl and Timko listed several of the more common entrapment seals worldwide (Table 1).

-Assuming that a pressure seal is present, the causes or origins of pressure depend on such items as lithology, mineralogy, tectonic action, and rate of sedimentation.
+Assuming that a pressure seal is present, the causes or origins of pressure depend on such items as lithology, mineralogy, tectonic action, and sedimentation rate.
 Fertl lists many of the field-reported causes of high pressures (Table 2).
 Several of these causes will be discussed later.

-The manner in which the rock matrix accepts the increasing overburden load explains the abnormal pressures generated in this environment.
-As both the surface deposition and the resultant total overburden increase, the underlying rock must accept the load.
+How the rock matrix accepts the increasing overburden load explains the abnormal pore pressures generated in this environment.
+The underlying rock must accept the load as the surface deposition and the resultant total overburden increase.

 The Sealing Mechanism